rukshn/cquill/README.md

 A visual editor to writing Clinical Quality Language (CQL) queries.

-Built with Vite, Vue, and Tailwind CSS.
+## Features

-- Syntax highlighting.
+- CQL syntax highlighting.
 - Code autocompletion.
 - Runs completely within the browser.
 - No data sent to any server.
+- Read FHIR compatible `CodeSystem`

+## Currently does not support

+- Saving CQL
+- No backend

+## Potential roadmap

-- Use CodeSystem from OCL, HAPI FHIR server, or local JSON file.
+- Use CodeSystem from OCL, HAPI FHIR server.

 Still under development.